 What is the impact of small messages vs. large messages on intent recognition?

-Answer: In general, shorter messages tend to increase the likelihood of the model honing in on a few signals, such as action verbs like “cancel,” due to the sparsity of signals overall.
+Answer: In general, shorter messages tend to increase the likelihood of the model homing in on a few signals, such as action verbs like “cancel,” due to the sparsity of signals overall.
 We recommend having a balance of shorter and longer messages during training.

 Why do so many small messages get identified as intentful?